mattyman174/GenericItemization/README.md

 There are currently 3 different types of ItemDropTable entry types that can be selected from when composing a DropTable.
 Each serves a specific purpose that can be utilized to architect a DropTable that achieves any combination of outcomes for which Items will be selected for.

-* Item Definition
+* `ItemDefinitionEntry`
-* ItemDefinitionCollection
+* `ItemDefinitionCollection`
-* ItemDropTableCollection
+* `ItemDropTableCollection`

 Each ItemDropTable entry type has a `PickChance` property that describes the probability of that entry being selected for against all of the other entries that may exist along side it.
 This also includes the `NoPickChance` which is added as the first entry in the pool of selectable entries during the selection process.

 #### Item Definition Entry

-The `ItemDefinition` entry type is a pointer to another entry in a DataTable that contains ItemDefinitions.
+The `ItemDefinitionEntry` type is a pointer to another entry in a DataTable that contains ItemDefinitions.
 It allows you to describe the selection of a single Item that you may want to be selected for specifically in a higher level of the DropTable, where you may want to override particular elements of its selection, such as its `PickChance` in relation to other entries.

 ![Item Definition Entry](https://fissureentertainment.com/devilsd/UnrealEngine/GenericItemization/Documentation/ItemDefinitionEntry.JPG)